YK7188/YK_Lab/12-GPO-Simulation-On-Prem/README.md

 Policy: Default Domain Policy (edited)
 > Note: Password policies must be configured at the domain level to apply to domain users.
+>
+> The domain password policy applies to domain accounts and is configured at the domain level.
+A password policy in a GPO linked to an OU does not apply to domain users in that OU; if the OU contains member computers, it can instead govern local accounts on those computers.

 Path:
 `Computer Configuration